-Location Analytics has emerged as an important set of analytics concepts, tools and techniques that provide location-based intelligence with increasingly critical applications in the private, public and non-profit sectors.
-The entire geospatial industry has grown to be a worldwide market of $430 billion, fueled by advances in GIS technology and a growing demand by organizations for use of location analytics across a spectrum of industries.
+Location Analytics has emerged as an important set of analytics concepts, tools and techniques with increasingly critical applications in the private, public and non-profit sectors.
+The entire geospatial industry has grown to be a worldwide market of $430 billion, fueled by advances in GIS spatial technology and a growing demand by organizations for use of location analytics across a spectrum of industries.
 The goal of this invited track is to highlight the use and potential of location analytics across the domains of system sciences that are represented at HICSS.

 Following the success of the inaugural Location Intelligence research track at HICSS-54, this track is expanding to 3 mini-tracks (MTs) at HICSS-55, focused on –

 This mini-track provides a forum for geospatial big data research using cutting-edge scientific approaches to provide spatial insights to complex problems and systems in business, government, and society.
 The goal of this mini track is to highlight the use and potential of Geospatial Big Data in a range of areas, including but not limited to:

 (A4) Geospatial Big Data and Personal Location Data,

 This mini-track provides a research forum aiming to discuss the varied facets of Geographic Information Systems (GIS) for Industry 4.0 and sustainability.
 The fourth Industrial Revolution is characterized by emerging technologies, such as AI, IoT, blockchain, and the Cloud.
 Location data and spatial features embedded in such emerging technologies often facilitate and accelerate technological advancements in connected vehicles, connected homes, smart cities, and Industrial IoT, which can improve economic conditions and reduce negative societal impacts.
 Topic areas include but are not limited to: